-Kia ora and welcome to our new home for language, literacy, numeracy (LLN) and cultural capability resources to support people working with adult learners.
+Kia ora and welcome to our home for language, literacy, numeracy (LLN) and cultural capability resources to support people working with adult learners.

 ALNACC Professional Learning Courses

-Our new Professional Learning and Development courses aim to enhance the capability of those involved in foundation education in Aotearoa New Zealand.
+Our Professional Learning and Development courses aim to enhance the capability of those involved in foundation education in Aotearoa New Zealand.